10 Best Home Coffee Grinders In Australia (2024)

 Motor power: 200 W

-The Baratza Sette 270 allows you to fine-tune your brewing process with the help of the grinder’s 30 responsive macro-adjustments and 9 designated micro-adjustment settings.
-These are integrated with the innovative Sette series technology, allowing minimal retention and simple, speedy maintenance.
-The Baratza Sette 270 is programmable, allowing up to three stored, user-defined dose preferences.
-The device also features an LCD screen showing only the dosing time.
+The Baratza Sette 270 lets you fine-tune your brewing process with 30 responsive macro-adjustments and nine designated micro-adjustment settings.
+These features are integrated with the Sette series, ensuring minimal retention and easy, efficient maintenance.
+The Baratza Sette 270 is programmable, allowing you to store up to three custom dose preferences.

 Pros